 FISCAL IMPACT: House Bill 5533 will not likely have any significant fiscal impacts for the Department of Licensing and Regulatory Affairs.
-LARA, in consultation with the Michigan Board of Medicine, the Michigan Board of Osteopathic Medicine, and the Michigan Board of Podiatric Medicine, is enabled to promulgate rules for a variety of activities that physician's assistants undertake, but this will likely not result in any significant costs for the department.
+The Michigan Board of Medicine, the Michigan Board of Osteopathic Medicine, and the Michigan Board of Podiatric Medicine are enabled to promulgate rules for a variety of activities that physician's assistants undertake, but this will likely not result in any significant costs for the department.
 The bill would not have any significant fiscal impact on other units of state or local government.